lenvolk/agentcon-pizza-workshop/docs/about.md

 This workshop is part of the **[Global AI Community](https://www.globalai.community)** initiative.
 Our mission is to connect AI enthusiasts, developers, and professionals worldwide through accessible learning resources, hands-on workshops, and community events.

-The **Azure AI Foundry Workshop** was created to help participants:
+The **Microsoft Foundry Workshop** was created to help participants:
-- Get hands-on experience with Azure AI Foundry
+- Get hands-on experience with Microsoft Foundry
 - Learn how to build intelligent agents step by step
 - Understand practical use cases for system prompts, RAG, tool calling, and MCP
 - Collaborate and share knowledge in an open community setting